 Local election offices are a trusted information source for voters, yet they are often underfunded and cannot invest in the best communication tools.
 What if local officials, regardless of their resources, could easily share information that is most relevant to voters?

-The Civic Engagement Toolkit for Local Election Officials provides officials with tested resources that help them engage the people they serve in ways that are meaningful, convenient, and measurable, in a format that is easy to deploy.
+The Election Toolkit provides officials with tested resources that help them engage the people they serve in ways that are meaningful, convenient, and measurable, in a format that is easy to deploy.
 The all-star team brings together design experts, election geeks, and six officials from three counties who have 127 years of local government experience.

 If you are excited about CTCL’s work, please visit the News Challenge website to applaud, comment on, and share our submissions.